Online Nursing Schools in AR: Your Guide to the Best Programs

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-The demand for nursing professionals in the United States has likely never been higher than it is today with a nationwide nurse shortage resulting in major salary increases and substantial signing bonuses for nurses of all kinds.
-Long-term demand for nurses is expected to remain strong, particularly in Arkansas where that demand outpaces the national average.
+The demand for nursing professionals in the United States is high, with a nationwide nursing shortage resulting in major salary increases and substantial signing bonuses for nurses of all kinds.
+Long-term demand for nurses is expected to remain strong, particularly in Arkansas as the state is investing $20 million in nursing education.

 FIND PROGRAMS NEAR YOU: